 After five incredible years at The Dash Charity I made the decision to fulfil a lifelong goal and move to Australia.
 I now work as a Senior Executive overseeing the Community Engagement & Development team at White Ribbon Australia (www.whiteribbon.org.au).
 White Ribbon is a worldwide primary prevention movement engaging men and boys to end violence against women.

-Without my MA in Social Work I wouldn’t have been able to get my role in Australia nor would I have been placed on the Australia Skills List.
+Without my BA in Social Work I wouldn’t have been able to get my role in Australia nor would I have been placed on the Australia Skills List.
 Brunel University London has given me the foundations to break into a creative and responsive social work sector.